kobajs/next-github-light/README.md

 - [x] Use ES6+ features and write down in the readme why you used and for what, for at least 2 of them; -> It will be discussed in the end of README

-- [ ] Write unit tests and any other test you may find helpful or important to have;
+- [ ] Write unit tests and any other test you may find helpful or important to have; -> Dont have time

-- [ ] Keep performance and corner cases in mind;
+- [X] Keep performance and corner cases in mind;

-- [ ] Be creative and show us what you got;
+- [X] Be creative and show us what you got;

 ### Personal Bonus Tasks